moonbeam-foundation/moonbeam/docs/cherry-picks/UPGRADE-stable2603.md

   - **runtime-benchmarks**: weight-reclaim benchmark needed the `GetCallMetadata` bound the logging cherry-pick added (fixed in the fork at `ddba2453`); `pallet_transaction_payment::benchmarking` is now private (use `Pallet` + `BenchmarkConfig`); `worst_case_holding` returns `AssetsInHolding` (built via `generate_holding_assets`).
 - [x] **XCM credit-based holding migration** (the substantive piece): stable2603 reworked `AssetsInHolding` to carry `fungible::Credit` imbalances.
 Real impls for `erc20-xcm-bridge` / `moonbeam-foreign-assets` (`deposit_asset`/`withdraw_asset` via a notional credit, since erc20 isn't a Substrate `fungible`) and `xcm-weight-trader` (`buy_weight`/`refund_weight`/`Drop`).
 - [x] No `[patch.crates-io]` needed — the fork branches resolve directly from the moonbeam-foundation remotes.
-- [x] Update `tests/` TS fixtures referencing changed types/RPCs. — regenerated `typescript-api/` types and updated the dev fixtures (`test-block-mocked-relay.ts`, `test-transactional-outcomes.ts`, `test-precompile-relay-verifier.ts`) for the new relay / credit-model XCM events. *Running* them against a built node binary is deferred to Phase 6.
+- [x] Update `tests/` TS fixtures referencing changed types/RPCs. — regenerated `typescript-api/` types and updated the dev fixtures (`test-block-mocked-relay.ts`, `test-transactional-outcomes.ts`, `test-precompile-relay-verifier.ts`) for the new relay / credit-model XCM events.
+Run against a built node binary in Phase 6 (2026-06-18) — suites D010105 / D010701 / D022749 all pass.

 > **Note — `--all-features` is NOT a valid check for moonbeam.** It forces the mutually-exclusive `disable-genesis-builder` feature on, which strips `genesis_config_preset` (needed by the node's chain_spec).
 Use the realistic feature matrix (default / `runtime-benchmarks` / `try-runtime`) instead.
 Pallet unit tests can't be run in isolation either (`sp-session`/`sp-authority-discovery` fail to build no_std standalone — pre-existing infra quirk); run via the full workspace test.
 >